Are You Taking Vitamin D or Calcium?

 - This book doesn't dethrone vitamin D, in fact, it adds to the growing list of vitamin D benefits by placing it squarely in the “heart-healthy” category–as long as you take it with vitamin K2.

-- In the words of fat-soluble-vitamin expert Chris Masterjohn, “If there is one, single most important shortcoming in the research investigating the toxicity of vitamin D in humans, it is that despite decades of controlled animal experiments howling the teach of the fat-soluble vitamins protects against the toxicity of the others, research in humans continues to address the toxicity of vitamin D as if its actions were independent of vitamins A, E and K.” The same can be said of vitamin A.
+- In the words of fat-soluble-vitamin expert Chris Masterjohn, “If there is one, single most important shortcoming in the research investigating the toxicity of vitamin D in humans, it is that despite decades of controlled animal experiments showing that each of the fat-soluble vitamins protects against the toxicity of the others, research in humans continues to address the toxicity of vitamin D as if its actions were independent of vitamins A, E and K.” The same can be said of vitamin A.

 - The toxic symptoms of excess vitamin D intake can be summarized with two words: inappropriate calcification.
-Too much vitamin D leads to excess calcium in the blood and urine, kidney stones (yikes, I don’t want to ever go there again!), soft tissue calcification and softening of bones, called osteomalacia.
-This sounds like the Calcium Paradox, doesn’t it?
-That’s because increasing vitamin D amplifies the body’s need for K2.
+Too much vitamin D leads to excess calcium in the blood and urine, kidney stones (yikes, I don't ever want to go through THAT again!), soft tissue calcification and softening of bones, called osteomalacia.
+This sounds like the Calcium Paradox, doesn't it?
+That's because increasing vitamin D amplifies the body's need for K2.

 - In addition to building bone density, osteocalcin, produced by our bones and teeth, plays some unexpected roles in health.
 For example, new research shows that osteocalcin acts as a hormone that causes the pancreas to secrete more insulin and increases sensitivity to insulin at the cellular level.
 Insensitivity to insulin (also called insulin resistance) is at the heart of the epidemic of obesity and type 2 diabetes that now plagues the Western world.
 This new understanding of osteocalcin confirms that our skeleton is not just inert scaffolding.
 It is an endocrine gland that plays a role in the prevention of diabetes.
 More to the point, vitamin K2, essential for osteocalcin to function, is likely a critical nutrient in preventing and treating type 2 diabetes.